 Then I began the climb up to Little Giant Pass.
 Several times during the climb I thought how glad I was that I’d be doing a loop and wouldn’t have to come back down the same way.
 The trail is that winning combination of long, steep and dusty that I wasn’t excited about revisiting.

 As I made my way up, I ran into two older guys who stopped to chat.
 As soon as they saw me, they had lots of questions, starting with the somewhat off-putting “Are you all by yourself?”
 (When you come across a woman on the trail, immediately asking if she’s alone is rarely a good idea.
-Depending on the tone of your voice, it comes across as either creepy or incredulous, neither of which are a good look.
+Depending on the tone of your voice, it comes across as either creepy or incredulous, neither of which are great.
 These guys were more incredulous than creepy.)

 They also wanted to know where I was going.
 When I explained my route one of them literally stared at me for a good 5 seconds.
-Count that out in your head.
-It’s a long time to stare at a stranger on a trail.
+Count that out in your head – it’s a long time to stare at a stranger on a trail!
 I finally broke the silence by asking him if he was familiar with the route.
 He said he was, and then looked me up and down and said “I guess you must be tough” in a tone that suggested he didn’t think so at all.
 He then glanced at his watch doubtfully and began listing off all the places I could emergency bivy and/or exit the wilderness early if I didn’t make it to camp on time.

 He was still calling out bail-out points as I walked away.
 “I’m good!”
 I shouted back at him, not hiding my annoyance.
 “Thanks for your concern.”
 I was right on pace for making 25-30 miles the first day.
 I knew I could complete the loop in 2 days without issue.
 (Not to mention that is a relatively slow pace for some of the folks who’ve done this route!)
 I silently thanked the guy for providing me with a little extra motivation.
 I imagined that when I got home, I would start my trip report off with an ode to the old guys, because their doubt just added fuel to my fire.